 - Consider a pet recovery service.
 For a fee, these services will contact local shelters and veterinarians for you so you can keep up your search of the surrounding area.

 - Use automated facial recognition technology.
-Apps such as Finding Rover and the PiP app (which stands for positive identification of pets) enable you to upload a photo of your pet which is then digitally matched against photos of found pets in the area.
+Websites such has Petco Love Lost and the PiP app (which stands for positive identification of pets) enable you to upload a photo of your pet which is then digitally matched against photos of found pets in the area.

 - Post on pet recovery websites.
-Sites such as The Center for Lost Pets and Fido Finder can get the word out quickly.
+Sites such as Fido Finder can get the word out quickly.

 - Use other online resources and social media.
 Alert local residents by using Craigslist, Nextdoor Pet Directory, Facebook and other outlets.